-In addition, the US policy announced, as of March 1st, the suspension of export licenses for exports or re-exports to Russia impacts not only US businesses engaged in exports to Russia, but also non-US companies engaged in exports to Russia from third countries of products that are of US origin and that require BIS licenses.
+In addition, the US policy announced, as of March 1st, regarding the suspension of export licenses for exports or re-exports to Russia impacts not only US businesses engaged in exports to Russia, but also non-US companies engaged in exports to Russia from third countries of products that are of US origin and that require BIS licenses.
 This can include products with US origin content or made as the direct product of US origin technology.
+The addition of 14 companies to the Entity List also impacts US and non-US companies by imposing a license requirement for exports from the US or re-exports of US origin content or technology from third countries to these companies.

 EU sanctions are only applicable to activities falling under EU jurisdiction, i.e. when there is an EU nexus linking restricted activities to the EU.
-As a general rule, the EU has jurisdiction in the following five situations:
+As a general